Doglądanie uprawy

 According to the United Nations estimates, there are currently approximately 8 billion people living in the world[1].
 By 2050, the population is projected to increase to 9.7 billion.
 Vertical farms are environmentally friendly and are expected to provide food for a larger population in the future.

-How Does Vertical Farming Works?
+How Does Vertical Farming Work?

 Vertical farming does not require soil.
 Depending on the farming method, water is supplied directly to the roots.
 That helps to save lots of water.
 The substrate is replaced by expanded clay, coconut fibers, hemp fibers, or rock wool.
 The cultivation area is cut off from external conditions by special hygienic sluices, so they are additionally protected from possible threats.

 Many vertical farming solutions are compatible with RES.
 They increase the energy efficiency of the solution and allow for faster returns on investment while reducing the carbon footprint.
+Reducing environmental impact is another of the significant advantages of a vertical farm.

 Source: Hydropolis